Zain Kazi - Cognitive Behavioural Psychotherapist & Counsellor (BABCP, COSCA)

 I work within a network of fantastic fellow counsellors and therapists and if I think a different approach or style would work better for your needs, I will let you know who I recommend and can point you in their direction.

 If we do decide to continue together after our inital chat, we are likely to work together for somewhere between 8 and 20 sessions, and we can agree this together.
-Most of my clients have around 12 -16 sessions and often people find that they have gained enough understanding and tools from this to be able to carry on independently.
+Many of my clients have around 12 -16 sessions and often people find that they have gained enough understanding and tools from this to be able to carry on independently.

 The therapy process